 The other best-of-five first round series will pit the Scranton/Wilkes-Barre Yankees, who won 84 games to win the North Division, against the wild-card Pawtucket Red Sox who got into the playoffs with 79 wins.

-Topics: Indianapolis Indians
+Tags: Indianapolis Indians